 However, CUE opposes three aspects of the Staff Proposal, which CUE alleges departs from the alignment of the Avoided Cost Calculator with the Integrated Resource Planning proceeding process.
 First, CUE asserts that, by using a special greenhouse gas adder for distributed energy resources that is not part of the Integrated Resource Planning proceeding, modeling will disconnect the values used for distributed energy resources from those used for other resources.
 CUE contends this would result in inefficiencies and increased costs for ratepayers.
-Second, CUE submits that basing transmission avoided costs on avoided congestion changes also departs from integration with the Integrated Resource Planning proceeding because price formation, as modeled in the Integrated Resource Planning proceeding, is ignored.
+Second, CUE submits that basing transmission avoided costs on avoided congestion changes also departs from integration with the Integrated Resource Planning proceeding, is ignored.
 Third, CUE maintains that the avoided distribution costs in the Avoided Cost Calculator should "reflect the fact that it requires more than one kilowatt (kW) of distributed energy resources to result in a kilowatt of unspecified distribution deferral.